 For Boilers that are under 5000 MBtuH use the calculator from the Federal Energy Management Program at: http://www1.eere.energy.gov/femp/technologies/eep_boilers_calc.html

-Gas and Propane Infrared Heating
+Gas, Oil, and Propane Furnaces

-Replacement of existing atmospherically vented heating with gas or propane infrared heating is an available measure under the Direct Install Program.
-(See C&I Construction Gas Protocols).

-Gas Water Heating

-Replacement of existing gas furnaces and boilers with gas high efficiency units is a proposed measure under the Direct Install Program.
-(See C&I Construction Gas Protocols).
-The savings protocol will be the same as previously stated in this document with the exception of the assumption for baseline efficiency.
-For the Direct Install program, the following values will be used for the variable identified as EFFb.
-These age-based efficiencies are used in estimating savings associated with the Direct Install Program because as an early replacement program, equipment is replaced as a direct result of the program.
+Replacement of existing gas, oil, and propane furnaces with high efficiency units is a proposed measure under the C&I Energy Efficienct Construction Gas HVAC Systems Protocols.
+The Direct Install savings protocol will be the same as previously stated in this document with the exception of the assumption for baseline efficiency.

-Default Values for Water Heating System Efficiencies – Age-Based
+Efficiency baselines are designed to reflect current market practices, which in this case reflect ASHRAE 90.1-2007.
+For the Direct Install program, the following values will be used for the variable identified as Effb.

+Baseline Furnace Efficiencies (Effb)